Brain Wave (character): Fictional character biography

 Henry King Sr. was born in the early 1910s as a metahuman with vast mental attributes.
 An introvert, he found solace in reading books, and he one day learned to create three-dimensional images of the characters from them, such as Sir Lancelot of the Round Table.
-He had developed a crush on a neighbor girl named Lucy who eventually married his acquaintance Edwin Ackerman, causing King tremendous jealousy.
+He had developed a crush on a neighbor girl named Lucy, who eventually married his acquaintance Edwin Ackerman, causing King tremendous jealousy.
 As an adult, King was a college and later medical school graduate, obtaining a psychiatry degree.
 He decided to use his now more fully developed image-projecting abilities in a secret life of crime.
 When Henry's powers grew, his head grew abnormally tall and he lost all his hair.
 His first criminal act was creating thought-constructs that stole money needed by him to fund his new activities.
 He then became a crime lord.
 In early 1942, Brain Wave contacted Professor Elba, developer of the "insanity serum", augmented by Brain Wave's mental abilities.
 It was administered to people around the nation, causing them to commit crimes.
 Professor Elba was defeated by the Justice Society of America when he tried to inject Johnny Thunder with it.
 Doctor Mid-Nite caused him to inject himself, and he was killed when he fell out of a window.

-Noticing this team of vigilantes, Brain Wave approached individual members of the JSA as psychiatrist Dr. Henry King.
+Noticing this team of vigilantes, Brain Wave approached individual members of the JSA such as psychiatrist Dr. Henry King.
 Implanting a post-hypnotic suggestions to assemble at the 1939 World's Fair Perisphere, he attached each of the JSAers (except Green Lantern) to a mental chamber which immersed them in a fantasy of wartime conflict.
 Brain Wave next assembled the All-Star Squadron at the World's Fair's Trylon tower, imprisoning each of them in the same device.
 Once Green Lantern was connected to the device, his willpower proved too great for the chamber and its orchestrator, leaving it in ruins and King mentally unstable.

 In 1943, Brain Wave again battled the Justice Society, when its individual members traced various criminal operations back to Dr. King.
 At this time, he vented his revenge on Edwin Ackerman.
 Starman tracked King to his office of psychiatry, but was unable to produce sufficient proof to arrest the villain.
 Each of the JSAers, plus heroines Wonder Woman, Hawkgirl, Inza Cramer, Dian Belmont, Doris Lee and Peachy Pet Thunder, who were dressed as their male counterparts, eventually converged on King's Sharktooth Bay tower.
 He used images of their boyfriends to capture them, but when he tried to gas the group, Wonder Woman broke her fetters and went after King, who jumped off of his tower to his presumed death.